Faking SM Photons by Displaced Dark Photon Decays: Discussion

 Object identification in high energy colliders is subtle.
 In this paper, we study the possibility of faking photon signals at the LHC using displaced decays of dark photon into $e^+e^-$.
 Under a generic choice of parameters, a dark photons have a large chance to be identified as a SM photon in detectors.
 Especially, the decay of a dark photon cannot only fake a converted but also an unconverted photon.

 When a dark photon decays at different region of the detector, it will be identified as different object according to the object reconstruction strategies.
 This introduces a detector structure dependence into object identification.
-More explicitly, given a fixed decay distance, a dark photon propagating along different angular direction may decay at different part of the detector, e.g. before the tracker, within the tracker, within the ECAL or outside the ECAL.
-Thus this dark photon decay can be identified as different object, such as lepton jet, converted photon, unconverted photon, et. al..
-The detector structure induced angular dependence will affect event selection and give a angular dependent acceptance.
-This can introduce a bias on the angular distribution study, for example when studying the spin of a resonance.
-More interestingly, different detectors, i.e. ATLAS and CMS, have different internal structures.
-Since the event selection has a strong dependence on detector details, ATLAS and CMS may have different probabilities for the dark photon faking a photon.
-Thus without unfolding the detector effects, ATLAS and CMS do not necessarily agree with each other.
+More explicitly, given a fixed decay distance, a dark photon propagating along different angular direction may decay at different part of the detector, either before the tracker, within the tracker, within the ECAL or outside the ECAL.
+Thus this dark photon decay can be identified as different objects, such as a lepton jet, a converted photon, an unconverted photon, or even missing energy.
+The non-trivial angular dependence in the signal efficiency that is generated by the detector structure will further affect the event selection.
+This can change the result of spin determination of the heavy resonance.
+More interestingly, since the event selection is sensitive to detailed structures of a detector, the probabilities of faking a photon can be different between ATLAS and CMS.
+Without unfolding the detector effects, ATLAS and CMS may observe different number of fake photon events.
 Comparing signal cross section or angular distribution between these two experiments may provide a useful and novel handle to distinguish our scenario from conventional ones.